 Deadline: Continuous rolling programme.
 Trustees meet twice a year in the spring and autumn.
 Upcoming deadlines for Trustees meetings are:

-Spring 2018: Friday 9 February 2018, midnight.
+Autumn 2019: Friday 13 September 2019, midnight.
 A number of shortlisted applicants will be invited for interview by a panel of Trustees.
-These interviews will take place in London on 22 and 23 March 2018.
-Applicants will be informed of the outcome of their applications by close of business on 1 May 2018.
+These interviews will take place in London on 17 and 18 October 2019.
+Applicants will be informed of the outcome of their applications by close of business on 2 December 2019.

 For more information and how to apply please click here.